|

 Lyric Opera Orchestra, and Northwestern University.
 The music of Bach predominates, but works by other Baroque composers have been added selectively, particularly works by worthy but lesser-known composers not widely performed elsewhere.
 One critic called the Bach Week Festival "the most comprehensive celebration of J. S.'s music west of Leipzig."

-2009-2010 season Bach Week Festival events will take place on:
+2010 Bach Week Festival events will take place on:

 Photos of the Bach Week Festival